 (iv).
 Double Displacement: $A B+C D \rightarrow A D+C B$

 (v).
-Redox : Identify the species that is oxidized/reduced.
+Redox: Identify the species that is oxidised/reduced.

 3. Balancing of Chemical Equations

-Questions from balancing of chemical equations are asked frequently in exams to solve them effectively first convert the word equation into a chemical equation and balance it by ensuring equal atoms of each element on both sides.
+Questions from balancing chemical equations are asked frequently in exams to solve them effectively, first convert the word equation into a chemical equation and balance it by ensuring equal atoms of each element on both sides.
+Students can refer to the chemical reactions and equations ncert solutions to enhance their understanding of basic concepts.

 4. Note indicators of Chemical Changes